cdktf/cdktf-provider-googlebeta/docs/googleGkeHubScope.python.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.18.0/docs/resources/google_gke_hub_scope#labels GoogleGkeHubScope#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_gke_hub_scope#labels GoogleGkeHubScope#labels}

+---

+##### `namespace_labels`<sup>Optional</sup> <a name="namespace_labels" id="@cdktf/provider-google-beta.googleGkeHubScope.GoogleGkeHubScope.Initializer.parameter.namespaceLabels"></a>

+- *Type:* typing.Mapping[str]

+Scope-level cluster namespace labels.

+For the member clusters bound
+to the Scope, these labels are applied to each namespace under the Scope.
+Scope-level labels take precedence over Namespace-level labels ('namespace_labels' in the Fleet Namespace resource) if they share a key.
+Keys and values must be Kubernetes-conformant.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_gke_hub_scope#namespace_labels GoogleGkeHubScope#namespace_labels}

 ---